kata-containers/kata-containers/docs/install/kata-deploy-installation.md

 ### Run a sample workload

-Workloads specify the runtime they'd like to utilize by setting the appropriate `runtimeClass` object within the `Pod` specification.
-The `runtimeClass` examples provided define a node selector to match node label `katacontainers.io/kata-runtime:"true"`, which will ensure the workload is only scheduled on a node that has Kata Containers installed
+Workloads specify the runtime they'd like to utilize by setting the appropriate **runtimeClass** object within the **Pod** specification.
+The **runtimeClass** examples provided define a node selector to match node label `katacontainers.io/kata-runtime:"true"`, which will ensure the workload is only scheduled on a node that has Kata Containers installed.

-`runtimeClass` is a built-in type in Kubernetes.
-To apply each Kata Containers `runtimeClass`:
+**runtimeClass** is a built-in type in Kubernetes.
+To apply each Kata Containers **runtimeClass**:

 ```sh
   $ cd $GOPATH/src/github.com/kata-containers/kata-containers/tools/packaging/kata-deploy/runtimeclasses
   $ kubectl apply -f kata-runtimeClasses.yaml